 Need inspiration for your trip to Kazakhstan?
 Check out our two-week Kazakhstan itinerary!

 Crossing the China – Kazakhstan border at Khorgos

 The China – Kazakhstan border at Khorgos is a bit like a bizarre Disneyworld, and is filled with tourists on the Chinese side.
 Plenty of Kazakhs come through here to go shopping in China visa-free, and Chinese tourists come to see the border because, y’know, that’s what Chinese tourists do.

 Going through customs takes only a few minutes–dodge the Kazakh shopping crowd, fill out a departure card, and go through.
-It was afterwards that our patience was tested.
+It was afterwards that my patience was tested.

-After learning that we were not allowed to cross on foot (from an angry shouting sniper), we had to ask around and find a bus driver willing to drive us over to the Kazakh side of the border, about 1km away.
-There were only three long distance buses to Almaty when we arrived, and we had to wait for three hours to hitch a ride to the Kazak side of the border.
-We also couldn’t go with them to Almaty, since the buses were full, and bus drivers are hesitant to take foreigners aboard.
+After learning that I was not allowed to cross on foot (from an angry shouting sniper), we had to ask around and find a bus driver willing to drive us over to the Kazakh side of the border, about 1km away.
+There were only three long-distance buses to Almaty when I arrived and I had to wait for three hours to hitch a ride to the Kazak side of the border.
+I also couldn’t go with them to Almaty, since the buses were full, and bus drivers are hesitant to take foreigners aboard.

 Heading to Kazakhstan?
 Check out our Kazakhstan backpacker budget report!